Any curriculum enquiries can be directed to:

 - To increase resilience and develop students’ ability to self-regulate

-- To ensure The Valley values are at the heart of learning, these include:
+- To ensure The Valley Values are at the heart of learning, these include:

 - To develop students’ essential life skills, developing their knowledge and the ‘cultural capital’ they need to succeed in life (personal development)